 - Anti-Bullying Policy

 - Behaviour Policy

 - Child Protection Policy

-- Opportunities and Race Equality Policy
+- Equalities and Cohesion Policy

-- Pastoral Care Policy

 - Preventing Radicalisation Policy

 - School Rules

-- E-safety Policy
+- Online Safety Policy

 General

 The school network and Learning Gateway is a valuable resource that is available to all students, staff, parents and governors via the Internet.
 Access is not therefore restricted to use at school.
 To ensure the safe use of this resource, and to help ensure that the system is kept available and in full working order, a series of policies apply.
 These policies are very similar for each type of user (student, member of staff, parent/guardian, governor).
 A specific policy has however been produced for each user type, clearly identifying the consequences of misuse.
 Inappropriate use will not only breach school rules but also may be a criminal offence.